MLP-VectorClub/Winterchilla/README.md

 ## Contributing

-This project is maintained by me, and me alone, and as suack, I do not expect code contributions.
+This project is maintained by me, and me alone, and as such, I do not expect code contributions.
 Due to the complex CSS & JS minification setup required to edit the site's client-side code locally, it's hard for anyone other than me to make changes to it.
 If you have an idea that you'd like to share, [open an issue](https://github.com/ponydevs/MLPVC-RR/issues/new) instead.